nrsundar/pgvector-hybrid-search-demo-py-v1.0/modules/module_09/README.md

-# Module 09: Production Scaling & Optimization
+# Module 09: Monitoring and Analytics

 ## Overview
-Production Scaling & Optimization for PostgreSQL applications.
+Monitoring and Analytics for PostgreSQL applications.

 ## Implementation Details
-[Comprehensive content for Production Scaling & Optimization]
+[Comprehensive content for Monitoring and Analytics]

 ## Best Practices
 [Industry best practices and recommendations]